HMNZS Achilles: Battle of the River Plate

 In the early morning of 13 December 1939, a force consisting of Achilles, Ajax and Exeter detected smoke on the horizon, which was confirmed at 06:16 to be a pocket battleship, thought to be the German battleship Admiral Scheer but which turned out to be Admiral Graf Spee.
 A fierce battle ensued, at a range of about 20 km.
 Achilles suffered some damage.
-In the exchange of fire, four crew were killed, her captain, WE Parry, was wounded; 36 of Graf Spee's crew were killed.
+In the exchange of fire, four crew were killed, her captain, W. E. Parry, was wounded; 36 of Graf Spee's crew were killed.

 The range reduced to about 4 nmi at around 07:15 and Graf Spee broke off the engagement around 07:45 to head for the neutral harbour of Montevideo which she entered at 22:00 that night, having been pursued by Achilles and Ajax all day.
 Graf Spee was forced by international law to leave within 72 hours.
 Faced with what he believed to be overwhelming odds, the captain of Graf Spee, Hans Langsdorff, scuttled his ship rather than risk the lives of his crew.
-An ensign flag flown by HMS Achilles in the Battle of the River Plate was donated to Christ Church Cathedral in the Falkland Islands and is still on display hanging on the south wall of the Cathedral at Port Stanley.
+An ensign flag flown by HMNZS Achilles in the Battle of the River Plate was donated to Christ Church Cathedral in the Falkland Islands and is still on display hanging on the south wall of the Cathedral at Port Stanley.